okdistribute/dat-manager/readme.md

 # dat-manager

-Create, remove, and list deployed dats with http.
+Create, remove, and list deployed dats with http. about 50% vaporware

+## TODO:
+- [ ] stop, remove, etc
+- [ ] persist dat statuses to the fs somehow (right now in memory)

 ## Built-in routes